Sandi Taylor Counselling & Consulting

 • My Account

-In June 2019, the Manitoba government passed The Family Law Modernization Act, which includes new laws and amendments to ensure families looking at separation or divorce will have a number of services, supports and programs that may help them settle family law issues such as parenting arrangements, child and spousal support, and property division outside of court.
+In June 2019, the Manitoba government passed The Family Law Modernization Act, introducing new laws and supports to help families resolve issues related to parenting arrangements, support, and property division outside of court.

-According to the International Academy of Collaborative Professionals (IACP), in Collaborative Practice:
+According to the International Academy of Collaborative Professionals (IACP), Collaborative Practice is based on the following principles:

 Learn More